 An ordinary annual subscription represents a single site license.
 As such, use of the password-protected portions of the RealtyRates.com Web site is restricted to employees of a single office.
 Use by a firm's other offices requires multiple individual site licenses or a corporate multi-site license.

 The RealtyRates.com Web site changes frequently and the actual release date of new editions of the Investor, Developer and Market Surveys varies somewhat from quarter to quarter.
-As a matter of efficiency, a monthly, ad-free newsletter, the RealtyRates XTRA, is e-mailed to all subscribers, purchasers of individual quarterly copies, and other interested parties who request it as a means of keeping everyone informed.
+As a matter of efficiency, a quarterly, ad-free newsletter, the RealtyRates XTRA, is e-mailed to all subscribers, purchasers of individual quarterly copies, and other interested parties who request it as a means of keeping everyone informed.
 All subscribers and purchasers of individual quarterly copies automatically receive the newsletter but may opt out at any time.
 Others may receive the newsletter by sending an e-mail to that effect to News@RealtyRates.com.
 Opt out instructions are included with each newsletter and all requests are immediately honored.